GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Implementation details

 \section{Implementation details}

 This section presents the network structures and the training details.

-\paragraph{Network structures.} The TensoSDF has a resolution of $400\times 400$ with feature channels set as $36$.
+\paragraph{Network structures.} The TensoSDF has a resolution of $400\times 400$ with feature channels set as $36$, which upsamples to $512\times512$ further.
 The MLP decoder is a two-layer MLP whose width is 128.
 The Gaussian starts with 100K randomly initialized points.

 \paragraph{Optimization details} The training of our framework includes three steps.
-Firstly, the deferred Gaussian splatting without any SDF supervision is trained separately for 1K iterations with \eqref{eq:l_gs} to obtain a coarse geometry.
+Firstly, the deferred Gaussian splatting without SDF supervision is trained separately for 1K iterations with \eqref{eq:l_gs} to obtain a coarse geometry.
 Then, we freeze the Gaussians and warm up the TensoSDF via the depth and normal from Gaussians \eqref{eq:l_sdf} for 3K iterations.
 Finally, we train the entire framework with a joint loss for 24K iterations:

-More details of the losses are in the supplementary material.
+We provide a table of loss functions (see ~\tabref{tab:loss_des}) for better understanding and more details are in the supplementary material.

 We train our model on an NVIDIA RTX 4090 and optimize it with Adam optimizer~\cite{kingma_2014_adam}.
 The learning rate for the TensoSDF~\cite{li_2024_tensosdf} grid and the MLP decoder is $1e^{-2}$ and $1e^{-3}$, respectively.
 The learning rate of Gaussian components follows the setting in 3DGS~\cite{kerbl_2023_3dgs}, and all attributes not in vanilla 3DGS have a learning rate of $2e^{-3}$.
 The initial resolution of TensoSDF is set to $128\time 128$ and increases to the final resolution $400\times 400$, which uses only 60\% capacity of the original TensoSDF, whose final resolution is $512\times 512$.
-After training, the TensoSDF will be discarded, and only Gaussians will be used for relighting.
 The optimization procedure takes about 1.5 hours in total.
+After training, only Gaussians will be used for relighting.
+To extract high-quality meshes from TensoSDF, a 15-minute finetuning is needed, using the Adam optimizer and a cosine learning rate schedule.
+The learning rate for the TensoSDF~\cite{li_2024_tensosdf} grid and the MLP decoder starts with $1e^{-2}$ and $1e^{-3}$, which decays to $5e^{-4}$ and $5e^{-5}$ finally.